 (Doesn't those scars look like eyes?)

+Are there disguised creatures watching me as I walk by, whispering about me, making strange noises, creating things to appear in front of me, or even stealing my stuff?
+There are some days that I feel I can almost touch this world just behind a bush or below the surface of the water.
 In some ways, this is true.
 There is a secret world that I know about.
 It's the one I go home to every day and write about.
 A whole world that is confidential, classified, hush-hush until it gets published.
 Then the whole world will get to see my special world in the pages of a book.
 A part of me is saddened at the idea.
 It will no longer be my own secret place that opens itself only to me.
 The other part is exhilarated because I will get to share it and not be alone anymore.
+Occasionally, my world bleeds into this one.
+I see glimpses of it here and there, whispering in the shadows.
+Sometimes in the most unexpected ways.
+Maybe that is the writer's super power - to see what is invisible; to hear what is silenced; to sense what is only imagined. |

 ::why signing is a big deal::